 Students can now change their residence status more easily.

 Students in Germany who want to switch their residential status have the chance to do it more easily than before.
 Skilled students interested in vocational training, can get a residence permit to attend a vocational training course.
 Or they can get a job as a qualified professional whilst still studying or receiving vocational training (under certain preconditions).
-Those foreigners who have successfully completed a vocational training course in Germany can apply to receive a permanent settlement permit upon a period of two years in the country, the same period as applies to graduates.
+Those foreigners who have successfully completed a vocational training course in Germany can apply to receive a permanent settlement permit for two years in the country, the same period as applies to graduates.

 What changes for companies hiring Non-EU workers?